Azure/2021-machine-learning-security-evasion-competition/attacker/README.md

 3. partial uploads are okay, and can be used to "update" or "complete" a solution
 4. uploads are rate limited; only infrequent uploads are allowed

-## <a name='sample-solution'></a>Sample Solution
+## <a name='sample-solution'></a>Sample Solution Using Counterfit
 We encourage solutions that extend Microsoft Counterfit.
-A partial solution is included in the [mlsecevasion/2021 branch](https://github.com/Azure/counterfit/tree/mlsecevasion/2021).
+A partial solution is included in Counterfit's [mlsecevasion/2021](https://github.com/Azure/counterfit/tree/mlsecevasion/2021) branch.
+As outlined in the [Competition Terms of Service](https://mlsec.io/tos), the highest ranking submission from each track that
+1. extends Counterfit
+2. automates a solution using Counterfit scripts, and
+3. submits a GitHub pull request with the improvements after the competition concludes

+will receive a bonus prize, whether that submission is an existing winner or not.

-To get started, visit
+To get started using Counterfit for the competition, visit
 * [Getting Started](https://github.com/Azure/counterfit/blob/mlsecevasion/2021/docs/getting_started.md)

 ## <a name='resources'></a>Resources